 Source: Royston Tan & Health Promotion Board, Ah Kong, 2010

-Titled Ah Kong, the six-minute film is a moving story on seeing a loved one navigate life with dementia.
-Directed by acclaimed director Royston Tan and commissioned by the Health Promotion Board, the short film tells a poignant story of a grandson seeking to understand and reach out to his grandfather who is diagnosed with dementia.
+Titled Ah Kong, the six-minute film is a moving story on seeing a loved one navigates life with dementia.
+Directed by acclaimed director Royston Tan and commissioned by the Health Promotion Board, this short film tells a poignant story of a grandson seeking to understand and reach out to his grandfather who is diagnosed with dementia.

 Duration: 6 minutes